AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextContentModel.md

 • **range?**

 The start and length of character sequence to which the styles should be applied.
-If not specified the styles will be applied to the entire text node.
+If not specified the styles will be applied to the entire piece of text content flow.

 • **range.length?**: `number`